heyMP/scratchpad/README.md

 npx @heymp/scratchpad@next run --login
 ```

+🚨 It is highly recommended to add the `.scratchpad` directory to your .gitignore file.
+Never commit or share your session `login.json` file!

 #### Reroute Documents

 The `rerouteDocument` function allows you to replace the HTML content of any webpage with a local HTML file from your system.
 This is incredibly useful for testing changes or developing components in the context of a live site without deploying your code.